 Further east in Virginia, you can pay tribute to George Washington, the country’s first president.
 Several stops should interest you, beginning with Washington’s boyhood home at Ferry Farm in Fredericksburg and then his birthplace in Colonial Beach, where the George Washington Birthplace National Monument has a replica of the house in which he was born.

-Then just outside of Washington, D.C. is Mount Vernon, which was Washington’s home for four decades.
-The property on the banks of the Potomac River looks much as it did when the Father of the Country lived there in the late 18th century.
+Then just outside of Washington, D.C. is Mount Vernon, Washington’s home for four decades.
+The property on the banks of the Potomac River looks much as it did when Washington lived there in the late 18th century.
 After touring the house, you can pay your respects at Washington’s tomb and explore educational exhibits in a visitor’s center.

 Washington, D.C. – Experiencing the nation’s capital

-The final stop on our Birth of Democracy road trip is the nation’s capital of Washington, D.C.
-For our purposes, the center of the action is at the National Mall.
+The final stop in our road trip is the nation’s capital of Washington, D.C.
+For our purposes, the center of the action is the National Mall.
 It’s truly difficult not to feel at least a twinge of awe as you make your way past the buildings and monuments located here.
 If you begin at the U.S. Capitol building, it’s a 1.9-mile walk to the Lincoln Memorial.
 Along the way you’ll pass the White House and Washington Monument.
 Just off the Mall is the Tidal Basin where you can visit the Jefferson Memorial.

 If you plan ahead, you can arrange public tours of the Capitol Building and the White House, which are must-see stops for anyone with an interest in American democracy and U.S. government.
 Also nearby is the National Archives, which is a nice way to wrap up this road trip.
 There, you can see original copies of the Declaration of Independence, Constitution and Bill of Rights on display in the Rotunda.